cforsythe/100-days-of-code/r1-log.md

 ### R1D2
 Added to online portfolio, it's still pretty basic but I got a navbar working with anchors now.
 Stuck trying to get css to load an asset

+### R1D3
+Now I have my home image working and scaling based on view size.
+So it *should* be mobile friendly, but that will come later.
+Adding headshot tomorrow